 If you are avoiding dairy in your diet, choose a dairy alternative that has been enriched with calcium and iodine to provide alternative sources of these important nutrients.
 All of our milk-substitute drinks and yoghurts, e.g. soya, oat or rice drinks are enriched with these calcium and B vitamins.

 Our bodies need salt to function but too much can increase blood pressure and in turn increase the risk of heart disease or stroke.
 Most people in the UK are eating too much salt, whether from the balance of foods in their diet or from adding it to their cooking.

 How much?
 Adults should have no more than 6g of salt a day and children should have even less.
-Although salt intake has been decreasing in the UK, it is still too high.

 How to reduce your salt intake